treblereel/gwtproject/README.md

 This project is NOT an implementation of JSR-310, as that would require jumping through lots of unnecessary hoops.
 Instead, this is a simple adaptation of "ThreeTen" backport intended to allow users to quickly use the JSR-310 API on GWT client side.
-This progect should be referred to using the "gwt-time" name and the base backport should be referred to using the "ThreeTen" name.
+This project should be referred to using the "gwt-time" name and the base backport should be referred to using the "ThreeTen" name.

 Active development on JSR-310 is at [OpenJDK](http://openjdk.java.net/):

 That repository used the BSD 3-clause license as the base project.

 Issues about the adaptation should be reported here at GitHub.
-Pull requests and issues will only be considered so far as matching the behaviour of the real Java SE.
+Pull requests and issues will only be considered so far as matching the behavior of the real Java SE.
 Additional requested features will be rejected.

 #### Time-zone data
 The time-zone database is stored as a pre-compiled dat file that is included in the built jar.
-The actulal time-zone data is located in the base project and updated manually.
+The actual time-zone data is located in the base project and updated manually.

 ### Using